That was the response to the majority of the CFB Playoff Rankings on Tuesday.

 National Championship Game in Arlington, Texas: No. 1 Florida State vs. No. 2 Alabama

-Last week we said Florida State would play Alabama in the national championship game and we said that the week before too and the week before that.
+Last week we said Florida State would play Alabama in the national championship game and we said that the week before that, and the week before that and the week before that.
 So we're not changing that pick just yet.

 The way Oregon has played the last couple of weeks, they could be a test for the Noles, who like to play from behind it seems.